aminel91/interview-10/README.md

      just let us know.

    - Shrink the problem statement yourself.
-We would be more than happy to see a smaller (even tiny) solution where the candidate has explicitly shrunk the problem to a scale that they can work with.
+We would be more than happy to see a smaller (even tiny) solution where you have explicitly shrunk the problem to a scale that they can work with.

    - Just let us know, and we will see what we can do in terms of alternatives that will be less time-consuming.